 Operating system for the host Supported File Systems

 Solaris vxfs, ufs

 Linux vxfs, ext2, ext3, and ext4

-HP-UX vxfs

 AIX vxfs

 To perform this task, your user group must be assigned the Admin role on the host or the Server perspective.
 The permission on the host may be explicitly assigned or inherited from a parent Organization.